Lasdw6/Lasdw6/README.md

 ## Hi there 👋

-I'm a 3rd year Combinatorics and Optimization Student at the University of Waterloo
+I'm a 3rd-year Combinatorics and Optimization Student at the University of Waterloo

 Currently: SWE @[Manulife](https://manulife.com/)